MicrosoftDocs/powerbi-docs/powerbi-docs/support/service-troubleshoot-signup.md

 ## You can't access your Fabric items

-You've opened Microsoft Fabric.
+You opened Microsoft Fabric.
 You see the landing page but can't access any of the Fabric items.

 ## Cause: You don't have a Fabric capacity